light-mode-image

 6. Make note of the Public Claims Source URL displayed in the terminal after starting the app.
 This URL will be used to configure the Claims source in your MATTR VII tenant.

-Your claim source is now set up and ready to be used, as the provided application meets the requirements for integrating a Claim source into a MATTR VII OID4VCI workflow.
+Your claims source is now set up and ready to be used.
+The provided application meets the requirements for integrating a claims source into a MATTR VII OID4VCI workflow, and will return the holder's resident address details when queried with their driver's licence number.

 Next, we will configure MATTR VII to connect to this claims source.